sandb0/lebook/README.md

 > How this application is organized in this monorepo.

 - `docs/`: All documentation for this application.
-- `backend/`: All source code for the services of this application.
+- `packages/`: All source code of this application.

 ## Project Use Cases